gnzsnz/gonzalosaenz.com/content/Architecture Development Method.md

     * To respond to strategic drivers
     * Set out in the Architecture Vision
     * Addresses Statement of Architecture Work and stakeholder concerns
-* Identify candidate Architecture Roadmap components, based on gaps between Baseline and Target Business Architectures
+* Identify candidate Architecture Road-map components, based on gaps between Baseline and Target Business Architectures

 # ADM – C) Information Systems Architecture <a name="information"></a>